 In an array with two spatial dimensions and one spectral dimension, PDS uses the term Band to designate the spectral axis.
 The array elements may be stored in the file in one of three possible storage orders.
 The index of the spectral axis may vary faster than those of both spatial axes, slower than both, or in between the two.
 An array in which the band (spectral) number varies slower than the line and sample numbers is typically referred to as band sequential.
 An array in which the band number varies faster than the line and sample numbers is typically identified as sample interleaved or band interleaved by pixel.
-An array in which the band number varies slower than the sample number, but faster than the line number, is referred to as line interleaved or band interleaved by line.
-For Last\Index\Fastest storage, a 3-D band sequential array (sometimes known as a 'cube') would have index order (Band, Line, Sample), a sample interleaved array would have index order (Line, Sample, Band), and a line interleaved array would have index order (Line, Sample).
+An array in which the band number varies slower than the sample number, but faster than the line number, is referred to as line interleaved or band interleaved by pixel.
+For Last\Index\Fastest storage, a 3-D band sequential array (sometimes known as a 'cube') would have index order (Band, Line, Sample), a sample interleaved array would have index order (Line, Sample).